-Some boaters also head up to Morgan’s Harbour where you'll find Calypso Grill.
+Some boaters also head up to Morgan’s Harbour where you'll find Calypso Grill and Tukka West.
 Dock space can be limited and the onshore breeze can make docking a challenge, so be careful.
 Just to the north of Morgan’s Harbour is an area called Barkers that offers miles of undeveloped white sand beaches and some good light tackle fishing for bonefish.
 Navigate carefully; it is easy to strike a coral head and damage your propeller and the coral, also watch out for kite surfers.
 Back down at the Cayman Islands Yacht Club, boaters can enjoy two more fantastic restaurants, Morgan’s Seafood Restaurant and Bàcaro.
 Both restaurants are popular with boaters and there is ample docking space.
 You can also take your boat into George Town Yacht Club (GTYC) or Camana Bay.
 At GTYC, you can enjoy lunch or dinner while the children play in the pool.
 Camana Bay has a well-marked entry and free sheltered docking with access to lots of restaurants and bars.
 Also there is plenty of depth for larger boats.

 The North Sound is great for fishing and catching conch and lobster, but abide by the Marine Parks Law.
 Violations of the Laws can result in serious fines, confiscation of your boat or even a prison term.
 Ignorance of the Laws are no excuse.